-“What’s New?” – Western Problem Gambling Resource Center (PGRC)
+Western Problem Gambling Resource Center

-About the Western PGRC:
+About the Western Problem Gambling Resource Center:

-The Western Problem Gambling Resource Center is dedicated to the positive transformation of lives harmed by problem gambling.
-This vision of transformation includes individuals with a gambling problem as well as their families and communities.
-With a focus on supporting the individual and reducing barriers to care, the Western PGRC is truly the premier center for providing help to stop gambling in the western New York region.
+Our staff are dedicated to spreading our message so the lives of those harmed by problem gambling can improve.
+We help anyone struggling with a gambling problem, as well as their loved ones.
+We focus on supporting people and reducing barriers to getting help.
+The Western PGRC is truly the premier center for providing help to stop gambling in the Western New York region.